 As you’re considering buying a home together, do the math on what you, personally, can afford.
-And be sure that the dollar amount you come up with is a comfortable amount, not a reach amount.
+And be sure that the dollar amount you come up with is a comfortable amount, not a reached amount.
 Then ask your co-owners to do the same thing.
-Together, you can work through the numbers to come up with the amount of house you can afford.
+Together, you can work through the numbers to come up with the amount of houses you can afford.
 And that way no one gets in way over their head.

 2. Know Everyone is Responsible for the Mortgage

 On a similar note, you should understand going in that everyone involved in the transaction will be on the hook for the entire mortgage.
 Even if you split ownership 60/40 or in any other way, the lender will come after you to cough up the mortgage payment in full.
 And if that mortgage payment doesn’t get paid on time, the resulting late payment will ding your credit score, too.

 This is similar to married couples.
 Even if one spouse loses their income, on which the original mortgage loan was based, the couple is still responsible for the full mortgage payment.